 In this example, you have to make one payment per month for 30 years.
 This means you will make 360 payments over the course of the mortgage (12 x 30 = 360).

-If there were no interest rate, determining your monthly rate would be simple: divide the loan amount by the number of payments ($250,000 / 360 = $694.44).
-Obviously the bank has to make money so the mortgage comes with a 5% interest rate.
+If there were no interest rate, determining your monthly payment would be simple: divide the loan amount by the number of payments ($250,000 / 360 = $694.44).
+Obviously though the lender has to make money so the mortgage comes with a 5% interest rate.

 It is important to note the 5% is an annual interest rate.
 Since all the following calculations are based on a monthly payment schedule, the annual rate needs to be converted to a monthly rate.
 The monthly interest rate would be 0.416% (5% / 12 = 0.416%).